medialab/minet/docs/cli.md

 (here is the official documentation: https://developers.facebook.com/docs/plugins/faqs explaining "What makes up the number shown next to my Share button?").

-positional arguments:
+Positional Arguments:
   value_or_column_name        Single url to process or name of the CSV column
                               containing urls when using -i/--input.

-optional arguments:
+Optional Arguments:
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s, --select SELECT         Columns of input CSV file to include in the output
                               (separated by `,`).
   --total TOTAL               Total number of items to process.
 Might be
                               necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i INPUT, --input INPUT     CSV file containing all the urls you want to
+  -i, --input INPUT           CSV file containing all the urls you want to
                               process.
 Will consider `-` as stdin.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
+  -o, --output OUTPUT         Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.
   -h, --help                  show this help message and exit